racoffey/ImageAnalyser/README.md

 The app provides the possibility for a user to perform different types of analyses on an image of their selection and receive various types for information back depending on the type of analysis performed.

-The intial view controller provides the user the option to select an image from their photo album or camera.
+The intial view provides the user the option to select an image from their photo album or camera.
 The user can also choose to see the history of their analysis results.

 When an image has been selected the user is presented with the option to choose from 4 different types of analysis: